Discriminative model

 Discriminative models, also referred to as conditional models, are a class of models frequently used for classification.
+In machine learning, it typically models the conditional distribution P(Y∣X), or it learns a direct decision rule that maps inputs X to outputs Y. Discriminative models are commonly used for classification and regression, where the main goal is accurate prediction on new data.
 They are typically used to solve binary classification problems, i.e. assign labels, such as pass/fail, win/lose, alive/dead or healthy/sick, to existing datapoints.
+Discriminative models are usually trained to separate classes or to minimize prediction error under a chosen loss function.
+They are often contrasted with generative models, which aim to model how the data are generated and can be used to sample new data.

 Types of discriminative models include logistic regression (LR), conditional random fields (CRFs), decision trees among many others.
-Generative model approaches which uses a joint probability distribution instead, include naive Bayes classifiers, Gaussian mixture models, variational autoencoders, generative adversarial networks and others.

 Definition

 Unlike generative modelling, which studies the joint probability $P(x,y)$, discriminative modeling studies the $P(y|x)$ or maps the given unobserved variable (target) $x$ to a class label $y$ dependent on the observed variables (training samples).
 For example, in object recognition, $x$ is likely to be a vector of raw pixels (or features extracted from the raw pixels of the image).
 Within a probabilistic framework, this is done by modeling the conditional probability distribution $P(y|x)$, which can be used for predicting $y$ from $x$.
 Note that there is still distinction between the conditional model and the discriminative model, though more often they are simply categorised as discriminative model.